Namaste!

 How do I encourage labor and trust my baby's timeline

-Warm baths & grounding rituals: Calm the nervous system so the body can open
+Warm baths and grounding rituals: calming the nervous system so the body can soften and open

-Acupressure or red raspberry leaf tea Only with guidance from a trusted care ally, not just because TikTok said so*
+Acupressure or red raspberry leaf tea: only with guidance from a trusted care ally—not because TikTok said so

 Implied Consent vs. Informed Consent